sainnhe/gruvbox-material-vscode/README.md

 > Gruvbox Material is a modified version of [Gruvbox](https://github.com/morhetz/gruvbox), the contrast is adjusted to be softer in order to protect developers' eyes.

+There are 3 palettes available in this color scheme, the screenshots above only show the `material` palette.
+See [sainnhe/gruvbox-material](https://github.com/sainnhe/gruvbox-material) for a preview of all palettes.

 ## Features

 - Carefully designed color palette for eye protection.